Sara González (footballer)

-Sara González Rodríguez (born 23 May 1989), known as Sara Tui, is a Spanish footballer who plays as a central midfielder for Italian club Napoli.
+Sara González Rodríguez (born 23 May 1989), known as Sara Tui, is a Spanish footballer who plays as a central midfielder for Italian Serie B club Ternana.

 Club career

 Tui started her career at Arousana and then later played at Pontevedra, L'Estartit, El Olivo and Granadilla.
 Tui joined Madrid CFF in 2019.
 After two seasons at Madrid CFF, she transferred to Italian club Napoli, which was the first time that Tui had signed for a club outside of Spain.
 She played in the opening game of the Serie A season, a 3–0 defeat to Inter Milan.
+After two subsequent seasons at Napoli, she signed for Serie B team Ternana.

 International career

 As a junior international Tui played the 2008 U-19 European Championship.

 Personal life and beach soccer career

 Tui enjoys drawing in her spare time.
 She also plays beach soccer.
 She has been called up to the Spain national beach soccer team.